Board of Directors

 Brian Markwalter, CTA

 Brian Markwalter is Senior Vice President of Research and Standards for the Consumer Technology Association (CTA).
-Essentially the chief technology officer for the consumer electronics industry, Markwalter oversees CTA’s ANSI-accredited standards development operation and extensive market research activities.
-He is a licensed professional engineer and earned seven patents.
-His industry leadership is reflected through positions on the IEEE Consumer Electronics Society Board of Governors, the FCC’s Technological Advisory Council and Video Accessibility Advisory Committee, and NIST’s Smart Grid Interoperability Panel Governing Board, and the ATSC Board of Directors.
+Essentially the chief technology officer for the consumer electronics industry, Markwalter oversees CTA’s ANSI-accredited standards development operations and extensive market research activities.
+He is a licensed professional engineer and holds seven U.S. patents.
+Markwalter’s industry leadership is reflected through his positions on the IEEE Consumer Electronics Society Board of Governors, the Federal Communications Commission’s Technological Advisory Council and Video Accessibility Advisory Committee, the U.S. Commerce Department’s NIST Smart Grid Interoperability Panel Governing Board, and the ATSC Board of Directors.
 He earned his bachelors and masters degrees in electrical engineering from the Georgia Institute of Technology.

 Anne Schelle, Pearl TV

-Anne Schelle is Managing Director of Pearl TV, a partnership of broadcast TV companies that reach two-thirds of the U.S. population with more than 200 local TV stations.
-Schelle is responsible for developing and overseeing Pearl’s investments in the advancement of next-generation television, digital and advertising initiatives.
-She served previously as senior advisor to the NAB and as Executive Director of the Open Mobile Video Coalition, where she led broadcasters’ Mobile TV outreach efforts.
-Schelle was a founding management team member for the nation’s first commercial digital cellular network (Sprint Spectrum) and also xDSL Networks (a competitive local exchange carrier).
-She a past venture partner and CEO of Acta Wireless and served as Vice Chair of the Mobile Marketing Association Board and founding Chair of its video committee.
+Anne Schelle is Managing Director of Pearl TV, a partnership of broadcast TV companies that reach two-thirds of the U.S. population.
+Schelle is responsible for developing and overseeing Pearl TV’s investments in the advancement of next-generation television, digital and advertising initiatives.
+She served previously as senior advisor to the National Association of Broadcasters and as Executive Director of the Open Mobile Video Coalition, where she led broadcasters’ Mobile TV outreach efforts.
+Schelle was a founding management team member for the nation’s first commercial digital cellular network.
+A past venture partner and CEO of Acta Wireless, she served as Vice Chair of the Mobile Marketing Association board and chaired its video committee.

 Andy Scott, NCTA

 Andy Scott is Vice President of Engineering for NCTA – The Internet & Television Association.
-Known as a leading industry technical authority, Scott is responsible for analyzing and evaluating technical and engineering issues on behalf of the industry that arise in federal regulatory and legislative proceedings.
+Known as a leading industry technical authority, Scott is responsible for analyzing and evaluating industry technical and engineering issues that arise in federal regulatory and legislative proceedings.
 A 35-year industry veteran, Scott represents the cable industry in standards and specifications development organizations in furtherance of public policy objectives, particularly in the areas of cable system architecture and design, field engineering and operations.
 In addition to his role on the ATSC Board, Scott serves on the Board of Directors of the Society of Cable Telecommunications Engineers (SCTE) Engineering Committee.
-He holds an MS degree in Computer Science.
+He holds a masters degree in Computer Science.